Keenan Allen Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- Allen is averaging 51.9 receiving yards per game in nine career matchups against the Broncos, 22.6 fewer than his receiving yards prop bet over/under for Sunday's game (74.5).
+- Allen has averaged 51.9 receiving yards per game in his nine career matchups against the Broncos, 22.6 fewer than his over/under for Sunday's game.

-- Allen has caught a touchdown pass versus the Broncos four times, but did not have multiple TDs in any of those games.
+- In nine matchups versus the Broncos, Allen has had a TD catch four times, but not more than one in a single contest.

 - Note: Allen's stats vs. Broncos date back to 2016.

-- The 226.3 yards per game the Broncos are giving up through the air makes them the NFL's sixth-ranked pass defense.
+- The Broncos are allowing 226.3 passing yards per game this year, the NFL's sixth-ranked pass defense.

-- The Broncos have given up 18 passing TDs this year (1.2 per game), ranking them third among NFL defenses.
+- The Broncos have given up 18 passing TDs this season (1.2 per game), ranking them third among NFL defenses.

 Recent Performances